LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 4. Convection Fan Is Not Running

-The LG LSEL6337D includes ProBake Convection®, which helps circulate hot air for more even baking and roasting.
-If the convection fan stops working, food may cook unevenly.
+The LSEL6337D includes ProBake Convection® for more even baking and roasting.
+If the convection fan stops working, the oven may cook unevenly or take longer than expected.

 Possible causes include: